Code Compliance Division

 After an extensive review and consideration of the rights and interests of all residents and property owners, as well as the overall aesthetics of the Village, the Village Council adopted Ordinance 2016-07 on September 8, 2016 approving Code revisions that clarified the regulations governing the parking and storage of boats, trailers, and recreational camping equipment in the R-1 and R-2 Zoning Districts and providing for continued enforcement through the code compliance process.
 The Ordinance created a Village registration process and a special exception process for those not meeting the maximum length and height requirements who can demonstrate that all non-dimensional requirements, including setbacks and screening are met.

-The Village will soon be issuing citations for violations.
+The Village is now issuing citations for violations.
 If you have any questions about how to come into compliance with the Code, please see the below exhibit or contact the Community Development Department.

 Click here for more information on RV Storage compliance.